-Inside the package Waldo quivered with excitement as he listened to the muffled voices.
-Sheila ran her fingernail over the masking tape that ran down the center of as well open it, said Sheila.
-Both of them tried to flip the stable flap.
-Ah, said Marsha groaning.
-He must have nailed it shut.
-They tagged at the flap again.
-My scissors, said Sheila.
-Marsha ran into the kitchen, but all she could find was a little sewing scissors.
-Then she remembered that her father kept a collection of tools in the basement.
-She ran downstairs and when she came back, she had a large metal cutter in her hand.
-This is the best I could find.
-She was out of breath.
-Here, you do it.
-I'm gonna die.
-She sank into a large fluffy couch and exhaled noisily.
-Sheila tried to make a slit between the masking tape and the end of the cardboard, but the blade was too big and there was not enough room.
-Godamn this thing! she said feeling very exasperated.
-Then smiling I got an idea.
-What? said
+"Why don't you get a scissor," said Sheila.
+Marsha ran into the kitchen, but All she could find was a little sewing scissor.
+Then she remembered that her Father kept a collection of tools in the basement.
+She ran downstairs, and when She came back up, she had a large sheet metal cutter In her hand.
+"This is the best I could find."
+She was very out of breath.
+"Here, you do it.
+I-I'm gonna die."
+She sank into a large fluffy couch and Exhaled noisily.
+Sheila tried to make a slit between the masking tape and the End of the cardboard flap, but the blade was too big and there wasn't enough Room.
+"God damn this thing!" she said feeling very exasperated.
+Then smiling, "I got an idea."
+"What?" said Marsha.
+"Just watch," said Sheila, touching her Finger to her head.